tatelax/tatelax.github.io/_posts/2021-10-12-ci-cd-in-unity.md

 ---
 layout: post
 category: code
-title: How to setup CI/CD on a Unity project
+title: How to setup CI/CD for a Unity project
 ---

 ## What?